Kate Tchanturia: Academic career

 Tchanturia became an associate professor at Tbilisi State University in 1995.
-After relocating to London in 1997, she became a clinical research fellow at the Institute of Psychiatry, King’s College London in 1998.
+After relocating to London in 1997, she became a clinical research fellow at the Institute of Psychiatry, King's College London in 1998.
 She was later appointed a Lecturer in Mental Health Studies and Eating Disorders at the Institute of Psychiatry, Psychology and Neuroscience in 2004.
-Tchanturia’s research primarily concerns the cognitive and socio-emotional aspects of eating disorders, implementing positive psychology in clinical practice.
+Tchanturia's research primarily concerns the cognitive and socio-emotional aspects of eating disorders, implementing positive psychology in clinical practice.
 She has adapted a cognitive training programme for eating disorders, called Cognitive Remediation Therapy, which seeks to address inflexible and overly detail-focused cognitive styles in patients with eating disorders.
 Her latest research investigates the nature of autistic traits in patients with eating disorders.
 She has developed a novel clinical pathway for patients with comorbid autism and eating disorders at the South London and Maudsley NHS Foundation Trust National Eating Disorders Service.

 Clinical career

-Tchanturia worked as a clinical psychologist at Tbilisi City Psychiatric Hospital from 1982-1994.
+Tchanturia worked as a clinical psychologist at Tbilisi City Psychiatric Hospital from 1982 to 1994.
 She was then appointed to the role of Consultant Clinical Psychologist for the Outpatient Department of the Institute of Psychiatry in Tbilisi.

-After relocating to the United Kingdom, Tchanturia worked as a Clinical Research Fellow at Institute of Psychiatry, Psychology and Neuroscience, King’s College London from 1998-2003.
+After relocating to the United Kingdom, Tchanturia worked as a Clinical Research Fellow at Institute of Psychiatry, Psychology and Neuroscience, King's College London from 1998 to 2003.
 She subsequently continued her work as a locum psychologist and later Consultant (lead) Clinical Psychologist in 2004 for the South London and Maudsley NHS Foundation Trust from and is currently employed in this role.
 Tchanturia developed group therapy protocols for the inpatient treatment programme for eating disorders as well as two evidence-based individual psychological interventions: cognitive remediation therapy (CRT) and Cognitive Remediation and Emotion Skills Training (CREST).
 Most of the clinical manuals have been adapted for younger age groups and translated in different languages.